winding-lines/notes/content/notes/python-packages.md

 When building wheels for multiple linux architectures it can be beneficial to use [manylinux](https://github.com/pypa/manylinux).

+## Setuptools

+From [Read the docs](https://setuptools.readthedocs.io/en/latest/setuptools.html): "Setuptools is a collection of enhancements to the Python distutils that allow developers to more easily build and distribute Python packages, especially ones that have dependencies on other packages."
+The documentation page mentions that setuptools is used to build Python egg distributable which seems to be deprecated in favor of wheels.

 ## Binary dependencies

 Some of the python magic is achieved through binary dependencies.
 Some of the tools used to bring those in the interpreter are: